dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/migration/differences-from-net-framework.md

 ---
-title: Differences between .NET Framework and .NET Core
+title: Differences between .NET Framework and .NET
-description: Describes the differences between the .NET Framework implementation of Windows Presentation Foundation (WPF) and .NET Core WPF.
+description: Describes the differences between the .NET Framework implementation of Windows Presentation Foundation (WPF) and .NET WPF.
 When migrating your app, you should consider these incompatibilities.
 author: adegeo
 ms.date: 09/21/2019
 ms.author: adegeo
 ms.topic: conceptual
 ---

-# Differences in WPF
+# Differences in WPF .NET

 This article describes the differences between Windows Presentation Foundation (WPF) on .NET Core and .NET Framework.
 WPF for .NET Core is an [open-source framework](https://github.com/dotnet/wpf) forked from the original WPF for .NET Framework source code.